What is naturopathic medicine?

-The initial visit is a 2 hour long intake.
+Depending on the complexity of your case, the initial visit can range from 90-120 mintues.
 The Naturopathic Doctor will ask questions to understand the details of your current state of health, past medical history, family history, and other lifestyle factors to get a sense of your complete health picture.
 At this visit, we will perform any necessary physical exams, discuss ordering labs, and initiate an individualized treatment plan that is tailored to your needs and preferences.
-Two hours may seem like a long time, but it often passes quite quickly, and typically, we use the entire amount of time.
+Though it may seem like a long time, it often passes quite quickly, and typically, we use the entire amount of time.

 What can I expect for follow up appointments?

-Depending on the complexity of your health concerns, follow up appointments typically range from 1-10 visits.
+Based on your unique health concerns, follow up appointments typically range from 1-10 visits.
 At the end of the initial visit, your doctor can give you a better idea of what your plan will look like.
 As primary care doctors, we can perform routine wellness exams, women’s gyn exams, and check-ups.
 Once your health and vitality is restored, regular check-ups can be limited to once or twice a year.